Refer a friend

 Carrick-a-Rede Rope Bridge

 Carrick-a-Rede is a Site of Special Scientific Interest with unique geology, flora and fauna.
-This visit offers pupils a unique cliff-top experience to traverse the 30m deep and 20m wide chasm by a rope bridge.
-Pupils will see examples of volcanic features and coastal processes, views across to Rathlin Island and, on a clear day, even the coast of Scotland!
+This visit offers students a unique cliff-top experience to traverse the 30m deep and 20m wide chasm by a rope bridge.
+Students will see examples of volcanic features and coastal processes, views across to Rathlin Island and, on a clear day, even the coast of Scotland!

 Glenariff Waterfalls and Forest Park